OVERVIEW

 Goal 2: Learn about advance care planning and advance directives

-Goal 3: Exercise with us two times this week, increase your strength training to perhaps reach the goal of 15 repetitions.
-Continue your home walking program and maintain this level for optimal health, 5 to 7 days per week
+Goal 3: Exercise with us three times this week, increase your strength training to perhaps reach the goal of 15 repetitions.
+Continue your home walking program and maintain this level for optimal health, 5 to 7 days per week.

-Goal 4: Take action to select a substitute decision maker and discuss your advance care plans with them.
-Locate provincial or territorial resources for advance care planning and advance directives
+Goal 5: Take action to select a substitute decision maker and discuss your advance care plans with them.
+Locate provincial or territorial resources for advance care planning and advance directives.

 You have the opportunity now to make decisions regarding your end-of-life care that reflect your wishes and your spirit.
 This is a gift to yourself and to those who care about you.